This course is unavailable through clearing

 |Available as a free choice unit?||No|

-The unit consists of 12 practical sessions introducing the fundamental experimental approaches in bioscience and biomedical research appropriate to their specialist degree programme.
-Students will gain experience in working with experimental organisms ranging from microbes to humans; and gain expertise in working with DNA and proteins.
-Practical sessions will highlight key pharmacological principles and techniques, as well as reinforcing the theory covered in lecture units.
+The unit consists of 10 practical sessions introducing the fundamental experimental approaches in bioscience and biomedical research appropriate to their specialist degree programme.
+Students will gain experience in working with experimental organisms ranging from microbes to humans, and will gain expertise in working with DNA and proteins.
+Practical sessions will highlight key physiological principles and techniques, as well as reinforcing the theory covered in lecture units.

 To equip students with the basic laboratory skills necessary to study the Life Sciences, with a focus on Human Biology.
 This unit will provide the foundation for more advanced level 2 laboratory skills units.

 Upon completion of this unit, students will be proficient in several basic laboratory techniques appropriate to their specialist degree programme.
 By the end of their first year students are expected to: be competent in a range of practical techniques and skills appropriate to the biosciences; conduct experiments taking into consideration health and safety requirements; make detailed experimental observations, and record, analyse and evaluate experimental and other scientific data; analyse experimental data using appropriate statistical methods; be able to modify or design related experiments; communicate experimental work by means of written reports and assignments; use information technology in the research, analysis and presentation of scientific data; relate knowledge acquired in the laboratory to theoretical material covered in the lecture units; work both independently and as part of a team; be able to make critical evaluation of both their own work and that of their peers; and reflect upon their skills development during their first year.

 Students will undertake an online data handling unit (consisting of 10 weekly tutorials and associated assessments) and 10 practical sessions of between 90 mins and 3 hours.